 Although the alley is today a simple elbow around the library and chapel — in the 1800s, it also had a spur northwards in the corner leading up to Leicester Square.

-Today it’s mainly lined with Edwardian tiles to reflect light into the alley, and 20th century air conditioners strapped to the walls.
-The back entrance to the hotel is now a smoking zone for staff, and the rest of the space used for rubbish bins.
+Today it’s mainly lined with Edwardian tiles to reflect light into the alley, and 20th-century air conditioners strapped to the walls.
+The back entrance to the hotel is now a smoking zone for staff, and the rest of the space is used for rubbish bins.
 Which seems a shame for a plot of land that should be far more famous than it is, thanks to the celebrity of its former occupant.